Ernst Moro

-Ernst Moro (8 December 1874 – 1951) was an Austrian physician and pediatrician who was the first in western medicine to describe the infant reflex that was named after him (Moro reflex).
+Ernst Moro (1874–1951) was a Slovenian physician and pediatrician who was the first in western medicine to describe an infant reflex that was named after him (Moro reflex).

 Career

-Moro studied medicine in Graz, Austria, getting his M.D. in 1899.
+Moro studied medicine at the University of Graz, Austria, getting his M.D. in 1899.
 From 1901 to 1902 he worked with Theodor Escherich (1857–1911) in Vienna, the discoverer of the Escherichia coli bacterium.
 He earned his habilitation in pediatrics in Munich in 1906, and became a professor of pediatrics in the University of Heidelberg in 1911.

-Besides the Moro reflex he became also known for the following:
+Besides the Moro reflex, he also became known for the following: